Rev. Dr. Lacey Brown, Senior Pastor

 It is Anne Bailey’s belief that children must know they are loved, safe, and valued at church as they explore faith and experience the love of Jesus.

 Anne Bailey has lived in Raleigh since 1973.
-She and her husband, Ed, have two children and a Labradoodle.
+She has two children and a Labradoodle.

 Doug Barrick, Music Coordinator